alpinezx/openwebui-searxng/README.md

 > **Windows only.** This setup runs Open WebUI and SearXNG inside WSL2 (Windows Subsystem for Linux).
 It is not intended for native Linux or macOS.

+> **Ubuntu only.** These scripts have only been tested on Ubuntu inside WSL2 and are built on Ubuntu/Debian-specific tooling (`apt-get`, Docker's Ubuntu repository).
+Other WSL distributions are not supported.

 Automated setup scripts for a private local search engine (SearXNG) connected to Open WebUI via Docker on Windows WSL2.

 SearXNG is a self-hosted, privacy-respecting meta search engine.
 It queries Google, Bing, DuckDuckGo and others simultaneously, strips out all ads and tracking, and returns clean results — served entirely from your own machine.
 Open WebUI provides a polished chat interface for your local AI models, with SearXNG powering live web search.